-Those who struggle with eating disorders can find treatment and rehab at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states.
+Those who struggle with eating disorders can find treatment and rehab at Carolina House, located in North Carolina and also serving South Carolina and surrounding states.
 We understand the unique challenges faced by people who battle these insidious and painful disorders.
 Our compassionate, expert staff at our treatment and rehab center for eating disorders have developed programs that are designed to help these individuals rediscover a healthy and balanced relationship with eating.

 Watching a loved one struggle with an eating disorder can be an incredibly painful experience, and it may feel as though there is nothing you can do to help.
 While you might feel overwhelmed, there are steps you can take to help your loved one.

 - First and foremost, take care of yourself.
 You will not be of use to your loved one if you are burned out, so try to carve out time for your own relationships and your own hobbies.

-- Do your research on your loved one’s eating disorder.
+- Do your research on the eating disorder your loved one is suffering from.
 Find out about the signs and symptoms of the disorder, and talk with mental health experts at treatment and rehab centers for eating disorders about how to best help your loved one.